-You can’t continue using your current Magento 1 themes, extensions and code.
-We will go into detail in the next parts.
+You can’t continue using your current Magento 1 themes, extensions, and code.
+We will go into detail in the following parts.
 Now, let’s go deeper into the Magento 2 migration process!

-Before you migrate your website to Magento 2, please take a look at the existing Magento 1 store and decide which are your “truly needs” and needs moving to the new site.
+Before migrating your website to Magento 2, please look at the existing Magento 1 store and decide which are your “truly needs” and needs moving to the new site.
 For instance, although your website might contain a huge database asset, what you need to migrate include products, categories, customers, and orders.
-Also, in terms of the extensions, keep what you think is necessary and remove the redundant ones.
+Also, keep what you think is necessary and remove the redundant ones in terms of the extensions.

-Afterwards, it’s highly recommended to carefully backup your Magento 1 website data, keeping all of the files, folders, and the database to handle the bad situations.
+Afterward, it’s highly recommended to carefully backup your Magento 1 website data, keeping all of the files, folders, and databases to handle the wrong situations.